iExecBlockchainComputing/iexec-doc/intro.rst

 Within the iExec network, providers of computing power are called ‘Workers’.
 As a worker, you can connect your machine to the network and provide computing power.

-This materializes in your machine executing computational tasks in exchange for a price freely determined by you (in RLC tokens).
+Your machine executes computational tasks in exchange for a reward in RLC tokens.
 Workers can be individuals or companies.
 Anyone owning computing resources can make them available by joining a “worker pool” and renting computing power to the network.
 Any machine, from an individual laptop to a large-scale data center, can join a worker pool.